BitcoinDesign/Guide/guide/savings-wallet/time-based-recovery.md

 {% include image-gallery.html pages = page.images_creation-wallet-basics %}

 Some users may need help deciding on the best solution for them.
 Our application gives them an option to run through a set of questions about their specific needs and suggests a setup based on the answers.
 Power users will find a "Custom" option, which gives them the freedom to define a key scheme from scratch.
 If you are designing your own product, it is important to think about the target audience to determine the options that you offer.

 #### Importing the co-signer public keys

-After the basics have been defined, the extended public keys (XPUBs) of the designated signing devices need to be imported to the wallet application.
-First, Bob imports the XPUB from his Trezor and a ColdCard that will be placed in the safety deposit box.
-After that, he hands the phone to Alice, so that she can do the same with her BitBox.
+After the basics have been defined, the extended public keys (XPUBs) of the signing devices need to be imported to the wallet application.
+First, Bob imports the XPUB from his Trezor by connecting it to his phone.
+He does the same with the ColdCard that will be placed in the safety deposit box.
+After that, he hands the phone to Alice, so that she can connect her BitBox.

 Another way to do this would be for Alice to export her XPUB and send it to Bob over a secure channel.